VeReMi-dataset/VeReMi-NextGen/Documentation/Evaltuation/Parameter Optimization/README.md

 # Parameter Optimization

-Hyperparameter optimization of MBD system parameters using Optuna.
+Documentation of the hyperparameter optimization for the MBD system parameters using Optuna.

 ## Files